When is a weirdness to food more than fussy eating?

 - Difficulties concentrating

-- Abnormal laboratory findings (anemia, low thyroid and hormone levels, low potassium, low blood cell counts, slow heart rate)
+- Abnormal laboratory findings (anaemia, low thyroid and hormone levels, low potassium, low blood cell counts, slow heart rate)

 - Feeling cold all the time